 Abstract of Proposed Collection

-The Birth Affidavit is submitted in conjunction with an application for a U.S. passport, and is used by Passport Services to collect information for the purpose of establishing the U.S. nationality of a passport applicant who has not submitted an acceptable United States birth certificate with his/her passport application.
-The Secretary of State is authorized to issue U.S. passports under 22 U.S.C. § 211a et seq, 8 U.S.C. § 1104, and Executive Order 11295 (August 5, 1966).
-Pursuant to 22 U.S.C. § 212 and 22 CFR § 51.2, only U.S. nationals may be issued a U.S. passport.
-Most passport applicants show U.S. nationality by providing a birth certificate showing the applicant was born in the United States.
-Some applicants, however, may have been born in the United States (and subject to its jurisdiction), but were never issued Start Printed Page 34561a birth certificate.
+Form DS-10, Birth Affidavit, is submitted in conjunction with an application for a U.S. passport, and is used by Passport Services to collect information for the purpose of establishing the U.S. nationality of a passport applicant who has not submitted an acceptable United States birth certificate with his/her passport application.
+The Secretary of State is authorized to issue U.S. passports under 22 U.S.C.
+211a et seq., 8 U.S.C.
+1104, and Executive Order 11295 (August 5, 1966).
+Pursuant to 22 U.S.C.
+212 and 22 CFR 51.2, only U.S. nationals may be issued a U.S. passport.
+Most passport applicants establish U.S. nationality by providing a birth certificate that lists a place of birth within the United States or its outlying possessions (currently American Samoa and Swains Island).
+Some applicants, however, may have been born in the United States (and subject to its jurisdiction), but were never issued a birth certificate.
 Form DS-10 is a form affidavit for completion by a witness to the birth of such an applicant; it collects information relevant to establishing the identity of the affiant, and the birth circumstances of the passport applicant.
 If credible, the affidavit may permit the applicant to show U.S. nationality based on the applicant's birth in the United States, despite never having been issued a U.S. birth certificate.
-We use the information collected on the person completing the affidavit to confirm that individual's identity, which is relevant to confirming his or her relationship to the applicant and the likelihood that the affiant has actual knowledge of the circumstances of the applicant's birth.
+We use the information collected on the person completing the affidavit to confirm that individual's identity, which is relevant to confirming his or her relationship to the applicant and in assessing the likelihood that the affiant has personal knowledge of the facts of the applicant's birth.

 End Supplemental Information